-Being a lady mechanic is not something I’ve always dreamt of, like some people usually say.
-It was just something that came out of wanting to fulfill a part of me that was being restless.
-I’ve worked as a banker and a biologist in a pharmaceutical company for over five years and I wasn’t getting fulfillment.
+Being a lady mechanic is not something I’ve always dreamt of like some people usually say.
+It was just something that came out of wanting to fulfil a part of me that was being restless.
+I’ve worked as a banker and a biologist in a pharmaceutical company for over five years and I wasn’t getting fulfilment.
 But the one thing that has always attracted me is that I’ve always loved cars.
 My love for cars wasn’t initially to be a mechanic but for me to be in car racing.
 Had it been I was born in an advanced country, I would have been an F1.
 I actually taught myself how to drive.
 So, I’ve always loved cars.

 My friends have always known that I loved cars; I could tell you the names of cars even from the side mirror.
 That was how good I was with cars.
 So, I thought to learn how cars work and how to treat cars and that was how the passion developed.
 Immediately, it struck, I held on to it.

 When I wanted to train, I went to a place where I was charged over N200, 000.
 I couldn’t afford it because I just resigned from my job at the time to get trained as a mechanic.
-Then my husband advised me to go to a local mechanic who may not be educated but would still give me a practical training.
+Then my husband advised me to go to a local mechanic who may not be educated but would still give me practical training.

 So, I approached a mechanic in my area, who has a very big workshop.
 The mechanic used to service my mum’s car, so, I went to him.
 When I told the man my intentions, he asked if I was sure I wanted to train as a mechanic and I told him I was serious.
 He was so excited that a female was coming to train under him.
 He asked me to get some little things and then start.
-This is a man who is a stark illiterate but if he works on an engine, you would think he obtained a mechanic degree from Germany.
-That is how good he was and luckily for me, my first six months with him, we were just coupling engines, so, I had so much practical work with him in addition to the personal online training I was doing.
+This is a man who is stark illiterate but if he works on an engine, you would think he obtained a mechanic degree from Germany.
+That is how good he was and luckily for me, during my first six months with him, we were just coupling engines, so, I had so much practical work with him in addition to the personal online training I was doing.

 So, we were just helping each other.
 There were some things he doesn’t know the right name for it in English, once I get the name on the internet; I tell him what it is.
 While I was educating him on the theoretical aspect, he was educating me on the practical aspect.
-After training, I went for my diagnosis training at Adedams Autos in Mobil house where I was taught how to make diagnosis on cars.
+After training, I went for my diagnosis training at Adedams Autos in Mobil house where I was taught how to make a diagnosis on cars.
 Then, I started my own garage which I’ve been operating since 2014.